mypreview/Conj/docs/install-woocommerce.md

 Select **Let's go!** to get started.
 Or select **Not Right Now** if you prefer to manually set up your WooCommerce shop.

+?> In case you have decided to do the [demo import](built-in-demo-importer.md) on a vanilla WordPress site *(not customized from the original form)*, be sure to skip WooCommerce setup wizard by clicking on **Not Right Now** hyperlink inside of the setup process screen.

 <hr/>

 ## Multisite installation